 Penstemon digitalis, foxglove beardtongue

 Collection Time: Midsummer to fall

 Seed ripen in upright capsules that turn from green to brown when ready to harvest.
-The dried capsules can be turned upside down and emptied right into an envelope or collection bag.
+The dried capsules can be cut off stalk of plant and placed in the collection bag.